 Methanol occupies a critical position in the chemical industry as a highly versatile building block for the manufacture of countless everyday products such as paints, carpeting, plastics, and more.

-Increasingly, methanol is being employed around the globe in a number of innovative applications to meet our growing demand for energy.
-Methanol is used to fuel our cars and trucks, marine vessels, boilers, cookstoves and kilns, among a growing list of market applications.
+Increasingly, methanol is being employed around the globe in many innovative applications to meet our growing energy demand.
+We use methanol to fuel our cars and trucks, marine vessels, boilers, cookstoves, and kilns, among an increasing list of market applications.

 Essential Methanol Infographic

-Methanol is a highly versatile product that finds itself in many ubiquitous household products, essential components for cars, as well as the production of other useful chemicals.
-Methanol’s versatility lies its flexibility to be produced from different feedstocks – from natural gas, waste, and captured CO2 combined with green hydrogen.
-Increasingly, methanol is being viewed as a clean and sustainable fuel rather than just a petrochemical.
-It has inherent clean-burning properties produces lower emissions (while improving fuel efficiency) upon combustion in a land/marine vehicle.
-When produced from renewable feedstocks like captured CO2 or waste, methanol becomes a net carbon-neutral fuel aligned with climate change policies to lower greenhouse gas emissions.
+Methanol is a highly versatile product that finds itself in many ubiquitous household products, essential components for cars, and the production of other valuable chemicals.
+Methanol’s versatility lies in its ability to be produced from different feedstocks – from natural gas, waste, and captured CO2 combined with green hydrogen.
+Increasingly, methanol is considered a clean and sustainable fuel rather than just a petrochemical.
+Its inherent clean-burning properties produce lower emissions (while improving fuel efficiency) upon land/marine vehicle combustion.
+When made from renewable feedstocks like captured CO2 or waste, methanol becomes a net carbon-neutral fuel aligned with climate change policies to lower greenhouse gas emissions.